Fearlouise/MCDA5550_HotelResApi_A00410480/README.md

 SQLite, and postman for testing.

 ## How to Run API
+1. Ensure you have Java and Maven installed:
+   - java -version
+   - mvn -version
+   - if not installed:
+     - Install Java from Oracle or OpenJDK
+     - Install Maven from Apache Maven
-1. Clone the respository
+2. Clone the respository by running:
     - git clone <https://github.com/Fearlouise/MCDA5550_HotelRes.git>
     - cd MCDA5550_HotelRes
-2. Ensure you have Java and Maven installed:
-    - java -version
-    - mvn -version
-3. Navigate to the project folder and install dependencies by running:
+3. Install dependencies by running:
    - mvn clean install
 4. Run the Springboot application:
    - mvn spring-boot run
    - This will start the application on http://localhost:8080

+## API Commands
-## Checking API Works
+### Checking API Works
 There are two ways to verify that the API is working:

 1. Open in Browser